Content currently under review

 Autism is a lifelong developmental disability that affects how a person communicates with, and relates to, other people.
 It also affects how they make sense of the world around them.

-It is a spectrum condition, which means that, while all people with autism share certain difficulties, their condition will affect them in different ways.
-Some people with autism are able to live relatively independent lives but others may have accompanying learning disabilities and need a lifetime of specialist support.
-People with autism may also experience over-or under-sensitivity to sounds, touch, tastes, smells, lights or colours.
+It is a spectrum condition, which means that, while all autistic people share certain difficulties, their condition will affect them in different ways.
+Some autistic people are able to live relatively independent lives but others may have accompanying learning disabilities and need a lifetime of specialist support.
+Autistic people may also experience over-or under-sensitivity to sounds, touch, tastes, smells, lights or colours.